benstackler/sqltest/README.md

 # :ballot_box: Dividing into Percentages Using Decimals

-### Let's add the percentage of votes received by each HOF inductee (approval percentage) by converting our integers into decimals, rounding, and ensuring zero ballot cases do not cause errors
+### Let's add the percentage of votes received by each HOF inductee (approval percentage).
+We want to convert our integer variables into decimals (using cast) and making zero-ballot instances (e.g. Veteran's Committee) null to avoid errors.

 ````sql
 select CONCAT(namefirst, ' ', namelast) as fullname, yearid, votedby,